4itor/moai/README.md

 ![Moai Logo](images/moai_vector.png)

-The moai logo is an ambigram on the romanized japanese term "moai".
+The moai logo is an ambigram on the romanized j apanese term "moai".

 Moais (模合, Mo-ai) are social support groups that form in order to provide varying support from social, financial, health, or spiritual interests.